-The astute of you might have already noticed that there are some issues here.
+By now, you may have noticed that there are some issues here.
 What if, for example, you have a day where you are particularly active, and you burn a lot more calories?
-What if you have a few sick days and you stay in bed all day?
+Or, what if you have a few sick days and you stay in bed all day?
 What if your activity is so varied that you can’t accurately make a prediction?

-Note that a higher BMR will actually lead to a higher calorie burn during exercise — so making a flat multiplication like this is actually very simplistic.
+Note that a higher BMR will lead to a higher calorie burn during exercise — so making a flat multiplication like this is very simplistic.

 See also: The best running watches you can buy

-That’s where your fitness tracker can come in handy.
-Fitness trackers from the likes of Fitbit, Garmin, and Samsung can actively track your activity using their various sensors, thereby creating a much more accurate final estimate of total calorie burn.
+This is where your fitness tracker can come in handy.
+Devices from the likes of Fitbit, Garmin, and Samsung can actively track your activity using various sensors.
+This provides a much more accurate final estimate of your caloric burn.

-Most fitness trackers will ask for your age, sex, weight, and height when you set them up for the first time (and you should be sure to update your weight as this changes).
-They will then monitor your activity levels throughout the day to adjust that number accordingly.
-They can tell you the calories burned walking, the calories burned sitting, and the calories burned during that impromptu play-time with the kids.
-All that, plus your calories burned during exercise.
-The result is something that should be much more accurate and dynamic.
+Most devices will ask for your age, sex, weight, and height when you set them up for the first time (and you should be sure to update your weight as this changes).
+They will then monitor your activity levels throughout the day.
+They can determine the calories you burned walking, the calories you burned sitting, and the calories you burned during that impromptu play-time with the kids.
+Plus, your caloric burn during exercise.
+The result is a value that should be much more accurate than your static AMR calculated above.

-Moreover, fitness trackers can be a great form of encouragement because they show you how many calories you have left to burn, right there on your wrist!
+Moreover, activity trackers can be a great form of encouragement because they show you how many calories you have left to burn, right on your wrist!

-MyFitnessPal allows you to scan food items and log them that way easily.
-Scan the barcode, and you can quickly get the total calories that food contains, along with other nutritional information.
+MyFitnessPal allows you to scan food items and log them as meals or snacks.
+Scan the barcode and quickly get the total calories that food contains, along with other nutritional information.
 If you are cooking, you can scan the individual ingredients.